-Developed in partnership with Southwest Properties, CUNARD will be a high-quality, mixed-use project that will contribute to a total of 3 acres (2 acres land + 1 acre water) of exciting new public space, on and surrounding the site, on the Halifax Waterfront, near the intersection of Lower Water Street and Morris Street.
+Developed in partnership with Southwest Properties, CUNARD is a high-quality, mixed-use project that will contribute to a total of two acres of exciting new public space on the Halifax Waterfront, near the intersection of Lower Water Street and Morris Street.

-The development, built to LEED® Gold certification, will feature 231 rental units, interior parking, and ground level retail.
-Together, the building and its surroundings will form a new destination on the southern waterfront.
+The development will be built to LEED® Gold certification.
+The CUNARD Residences will feature 231 rental units, interior parking, and ground level retail.
+Together, the building and its surroundings will form a unique new destination on the southern waterfront.

 Southwest Properties started construction on the CUNARD project in spring 2021, and completion is scheduled for early 2024.
-Once the project is complete, Build Nova Scotia will manage and operate new, high-quality waterfront public space that will welcome locals and visitors of all ages to come play on the waterfront.
+Construction of the public space will begin fall 2023 and continue until summer 2024.
+Once the project is complete, Build Nova Scotia will manage and operate these new, high-quality waterfront public spaces that will welcome locals and visitors of all ages to come play on the waterfront.
 We will maintain continuous public access to the water’s edge during and after the site’s development.

 - Two inspiration sessions (design workshops) with 15 participants

-- 192 online surveys submitted by the public
+- Nearly 200 online surveys submitted by the general public

 - 750+ unique ideas for the waterfront recorded to date